Apri-lllll/bell-jar/content/posts/centipaw1.md

 tags: [fiction, chess]
 ---

 > WIP.

-I'm just bored.
-Found this in my folders and thought it was quite good.
-Should finish it.
-Cute first work of fiction?
+### Note from the Narrator

+When in stress, make cats play chess.

 ### Chapter 1 - Autumn